top of page

 119 results found with an empty search

-< Back Calla Lily Light: Your Calla Lily prefers bright indirect light.
-Avoid prolonged exposure to direct sunlight, which can burn the leaves.
-If you aren’t sure you have enough light indoors, try using a grow light.
-Water: Water when 50% of the soil volume is dry.
+< Back Anthurium Light: Your Anthurium prefers bright indirect light.
+Direct sun may burn the leaves.
+The more light the plant receives, the more blooms your plant will produce.
+Water: Water your Anthurium when 50-75% of the soil volume is dry.
 Water until liquid flows through the drainage hole at the bottom of the pot and discard any water that has accumulated in the saucer.
+Overwatering causes yellow leaf tips and underwatering causes brown leaf tips.
 Pet-Safe: This plant is considered toxic to pets and humans if ingested.
 Previous Next

 • Monstera | Plantastic